 The per capita income in Sussex in 2018 was $46,400, which is wealthy relative to Wisconsin and the nation.
 This equates to an annual income of $185,600 for a family of four.

 The people who call Sussex home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sussex residents report their race to be White, followed by Asian.
-Important ancestries of people in Sussex include Irish, Polish, Italian, and Norwegian.
+Important ancestries of people in Sussex include German, Irish, Polish, Italian, and English.